Meet our LAPC Music Department Faculty and Staff

 Full-Time Faculty

-LAPC Music Department Chair & Music Theory
+LAPC Music Department Chair & Music Theory Email: @email Phone: (818) 719-6476 |

-As a performer, she is principal clarinetist of the Filipino American Symphony Orchestra and has carried principal or supporting roles with the Santa Monica Symphony Orchestra and the Los Angeles Clarinet Choir, among others.
+As a performer, she is a clarinetist with the Filipino American Symphony Orchestra and has carried principal or supporting roles with the Santa Monica Symphony Orchestra and the Los Angeles Clarinet Choir, among others.
 As a chamber musician, she was a founding member of the chamber ensembles, The Anfangen Quintet, Le Petit Duo, Lotus Chamber Players and the Kayumanggi Quartet.
 Mazon has performed and given masterclasses and workshops nationally and internationally, including in several provinces in the Philippines.

 In addition, Dr. Mazon has presented her original research on lung function and musicians in various academic settings, including the International Clarinet Association’s Research Competition, Desert Skies Symposium on Research in Music Education, the Hawaii International Conference on Arts and Humanities and at the California Institute of the Arts.